NDIS Property Update October 2021

 - We also know that SIL Providers are reaching out to SDA Providers requesting the type of accommodations their participants need or will need.
 SDA Providers are thus building relationships with SIL’s because this is where your participant and their income will come from.

 - Year on year there are around 100,000 new members who have disability joining the NDIS.
+As at Dec 2021, there were 502,413 NDIS Participants registered.

 - And year on year we also know that disability will occur to an able-bodied person, who one day will join the NDIS placing upward pressure on the supply of new SDA dwellings.